Challenge Questions Blog

 Challenge Questions

 Stop in and exercise your brain.
-Talk about this week's Challenge from CR4 (weekly), Specs & Techs (monthly) or similar puzzles.
+Talk about this month's Challenge from Specs & Techs or similar puzzles.

 So do you have a Challenge Question that could stump the community?
 Then submit the question with the "correct" answer and we'll post it.
 If it's really good, we may even roll it up to Specs & Techs.
 You'll be famous!

-Answers to Challenge Questions appear the following Tuesday.
+Answers to Challenge Questions appear by the last Tuesday of the month.

 Previous in Blog: The Street Car and the Trolley Bus: CR4 Challenge (02/17/09) Next in Blog: Head Lights: Newsletter Challenge (03/03/09)